Flood Advisory Issued for Parts of Big Island

-At 1:58 p.m., radar indicated slow-moving heavy showers near Waiki‘i.
-Rain was falling at a rate of one to two inches per hour.
+At 3:17 p.m., radar indicated areas of heavy rain from Kona northward to Waikoloa Village.
+Rain was falling at a rate of 1 to 2 inches per hour.

 PRECAUTIONARY/PREPAREDNESS ACTIONS